relia1/UnconfRS/README.md

 - `Dockerfile`: Docker configuration file
 - `db/`: Contains the Postgres database password file
 - `migrations/`: Contains the SQL migration files

-## Usage

-- **Submit a Session**: Fill out the form on the topics page and click "Submit".
-- **View Sessions**: The topics table will display all submitted topics with options to delete, search, sort, and paginate.
-- **Create Empty Schedule**: Navigate to the schedules page and fill in and submit the rooms form.
-- **Populate Schedule**: Click the "Populate Schedule" button to automatically assign topics to rooms.
-- **Manually Adjust Schedule**: Drag and drop topics to adjust the schedule.

-## Additional Notes
-- Sometimes during the development process you may find the migrations in an unhealthy state.
-If this happens, you can reset the database by running the following commands:
-    ```sh
-    docker compose down
-    docker volume rm thesis_db_data
-    docker compose up --build
-    ```

 ## License
 This project is licensed under the MIT License.